cisagov/ScubaGear/docs/troubleshooting/debuglogging.md

 `ScubaGear-Transcript-*.log` captures all PowerShell console output during the run using `Start-Transcript`.
 It is more verbose than the debug log and includes all output written to the PowerShell host, including verbose and debug streams.
 Review the transcript when the debug log alone does not contain enough detail to diagnose an issue.

 ## Generating a Debug Report

+A markdown formatted report is generated autoamtically if the scubalogging detects errors.
+If there are no errors, the file is not screated, however you can run the command below to create one

 `Get-ScubaDebugLogReport` parses a debug log file and produces a Markdown summary suitable for sharing in a GitHub issue or support request.